 Mount Niesen was a hike I hadn’t heard too much about but it delivered in so many different ways!
 The cable car is so steep it’s an exciting ride in itself, the views on the panorama trail to the summit were incredible, and then to be above the clouds at Niesen Kulm Berghaus enjoying the sunset was out of this world.

-The trail is quite easy and there are no moments of serious exposure.
-The incline is the hardest part about this hike and if you aren’t confident, starting halfway at Schwandegg is advised because from Mulenen it is 1700m of climbing, which is a bit too much for a beginner but fine for regular hikers.
-Definitely add this one to your Swiss hiking itinerary!
+The trail is relatively easy with no significant exposure.
+The hardest part of this hike is the incline.
+If you lack confidence, it is advisable to start halfway at Schwandegg because there is 1700m of climbing from Mulenen, which may be a bit too much for beginners but fine for regular hikers.
+Don’t forget to include this hike in your Swiss itinerary!

 Want more details and photos?
 View the full blog post here: HIKING MOUNT NIESEN ‘THE SWISS PYRAMID’